streamroot/integration-samples/orchestrator/android/ExoPlayer-Java/README.md

 android:name=".SRApplication"
 ```

-### 3. Bridge between your player and the delivery client
+### 3. Bridge between your Player and the delivery client.

 In order to work perfectly, the SDK instances need to interact with the player and listen to its events.
 Please add the following classes to your project :